minibolt-guide/minibolt/guide/bitcoin/blockchain-explorer.md

 ### Remote access over Tor (optional)

 Do you want to access your personal blockchain explorer remotely?
-You can easily do so by adding a Tor hidden service on the RaspiBolt and accessing the BTC RPC Explorer with the Tor browser from any device.
+You can easily do so by adding a Tor hidden service on the MiniBolt and accessing the BTC RPC Explorer with the Tor browser from any device.

 * Add the following three lines in the "location-hidden services" section in the `torrc` file.
   Save and exit.